gwhitney/typed-function/README.md

     best to add all of your desired automatic conversions before defining any typed functions.

+    It is not allowed to add a conversion from a subtype to a supertype (since all subtype elements are necessarily supertype elements already).
+On the other hand, a conversion defined for a supertype automatically applies to any of its subtypes.

 -   `typed.createError(name: string, args: Array.<any>, signatures: Array.<Signature>): TypeError`

     Generates a custom error object reporting the problem with calling